ramirza1/Rehan-Mirza/_pages/phd-guidance.md

 - Post application – preparing for potential interviews

 Create a high-level workplan that breaks down into daily tasks, using target dates to stay on track for your earliest deadline.
 You can find the resources I used to prepare for my application in the <a href="https://drive.google.com/drive/folders/1Zuzwsdehc19uK7EsQKi1Hzd01RWr8uBl" target="_blank" rel="noopener">Google Drive folder</a> shared in the resources section below.

-### Unique approaches I recommend: {#unique-approaches}

-**Speaking to current students:** Contact current students in programs you're interested in.
-Students are more likely to respond than faculty and provide more candid responses.
-They can tell you which faculty would be good research and personality fits, and who's taking students in the upcoming cycle.
-I’ve found the PhD student community to be exceptionally supportive and helpful!

-**Writing a prospectus for recommenders:** Send your letter writers a comprehensive packet containing a mini statement of purpose, list of programs, specific projects you worked on together, your CV and transcripts, talking points about your strengths, and deadlines.
-Sending an information packet shows you’re prepared and serious while providing material to help them write the strongest letter possible.

-**Doing a 'literature review' of prospective faculty:** Read 3-5 papers from each faculty member you want to work with.
-This helps you precisely communicate research fit in outreach emails and your statement of purpose, while improving your understanding of the field.
-It’s an extensive amount of work, but I’d say it’s worth it – it gives you ample material to communicate research fit, puts you in the habit of reading research, and can improve your understanding of the field.

 ## Selecting programs and staying organized {#selecting-programs-and-staying-organized}